devalab/DeepSPInN/README.md

 For testing on a HPC with a Slurm workload manager, the script `test/sbatch_test.sh` is a good starting point for an SBATCH script that tests the code for 1000 molecules in the test set.

 The script creates log files in the folder `test/test_outputs/`.
 These log files can be analysed with the script `test/test_outputs/check_results.py`.
+The log files for all the experiments and main results are in `miscellaneous/results_deepspinn`.

 ### Miscellaneous